Why do many Innkeepers Fear and

 shoppers from buying a computer.

-like buying any other appliance.
+you can go to a store and shop around.
 Be sure to keep your expectations realistic, after

 all, advertising claims and computer salesmen are trying to sale a product.
 Do not